 Choosing Dumplings for Mandu-guk

-You can use any Korean frozen dumplings you like, but here’s what works best in soup:
+You can use any Korean frozen dumplings you like, but these types work especially well in soup:

-If using large mandu, keep the heat at a gentle simmer so they don’t burst.
-Smaller crescent-shaped dumplings soften faster and make the soup feel more delicate.
+If using large mandu, keep the soup at a gentle simmer so the wrappers don’t burst.
+Smaller crescent-shaped dumplings soften faster and give the soup a more delicate feel.

 I often use brands like Bibigo, Pulmuone, or O’Food, which stay firm in broth and cook evenly.